 The third approach speciality of the Institute of Research in Biomedicine (IRB), leading partner and beneficiary of the most important funding to the consortium, consists of searching the blood of cured patients for the best antibodies, which have already been shown to defeat COVID-19, and then producing them (in jargon, recombinant monoclonal antibodies) and administering them as a drug in the future; the advantage being that once a ‘good’ antibody is identified, it can be ‘mass produced’ continuously.

 In addition to the IRB that will characterize, select and improve the antibodies generated with the three approaches, we also find the group of researchers directed by Dr. Baldanti at the San Matteo Hospital in Pavia, that will verify the effectiveness of the antibodies.
-Finally, the European Community Research Centre (EU-JRC, partner of the consortium) will work closely with the EMA (European Medicines Agency) to ensure that production follows the necessary rules for the safety of the drug from the beginning, thus ensuring that it can reach human use as quickly as possible.
+Finally, the European Commission’s Joint Research Centre (EU-JRC, partner of the consortium) will work closely with the EMA (European Medicines Agency) to ensure that production follows the necessary rules for the safety of the drug from the beginning, thus ensuring that it can reach human use as quickly as possible.

 Through the combination of these approaches and the rapid testing, the consortium intends to accelerate drastically the development of effective cures and future vaccines.